Top Banana (Arrested Development)

 "Top Banana" is the second episode of the American television satirical sitcom Arrested Development.
-It was written by series creator Mitchell Hurwitz and co-executive producer John Levenstein, and directed by producer Anthony Russo.
-It premiered on Fox in the United States on November 9, 2003.
+Written by series creator Mitchell Hurwitz and co-executive producer John Levenstein, and directed by producer Anthony Russo, it premiered on the Fox Network in the United States on November 9, 2003.
 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-In the episode, the Bluth's banana stand is burned down, and Tobias, now wanting to become an actor, auditions for a commercial.
+In the episode, the Bluths' banana stand is burned down, and Tobias, now wanting to become an actor, auditions for a commercial.

 "Top Banana" received positive reception from critics upon release, being labeled by several as one of the best episodes of the series.
 Critics have noted the episode for expanding on ideas that were introduced in "Pilot".
 It contains the line "There's always money in the banana stand", an often quoted in-joke amongst the series' fans.
 The episode's major focus, the banana stand, was inspired by a cookie stand run by series creator Mitchell Hurwitz and his brother when they were younger.